Powered by Smartsupp

 Conclusion

-Knowing how to analyse Deriv on TradingView creates a very potent platform to fine-tune your skills as a trader.
-You can create a strategy with various charting tools, indicators, and customization.
+Knowing how to analyze Deriv on TradingView provides a powerful platform for fine-tuning your trading skills.
+You can create a strategy using various charting tools, indicators, and customization options.
 Technical analysis, price alerts, and fundamental insights will combine to help you stay ahead of the market and make better decisions.
 Successful trading in Deriv, as well as in any other market, is impossible without regular practice, risk management, and discipline.
-TradingView allows you to make this true with its multi-purpose tools and thus is a must-have in your armory of trading tools.
+TradingView allows you to make this true with its multi-purpose tools, making it a must-have in your arsenal of trading tools.

-- To add indicators, click on the “Indicators” button at the top of the TradingView screen.
+To add indicators, click on the “Indicators” button at the top of the TradingView screen.
 Search for the desired indicator (e.g., RSI, Moving Average, Bollinger Bands) and click to add it to your chart.
-Customize the settings of each indicator based on your trading strategy.
+Customize each indicator’s settings to your trading strategy.

-- In synthetic indices, traders have used many trend-following strategies using Moving Averages and support/resistance levels.
-Besides these, volatility-based indicators like Bollinger Bands and RSI are handy to ascertain overbought/oversold conditions, especially in the turbulent times of Synthetic Index Markets.
+Volatility-based indicators such as Bollinger Bands and RSI are handy for identifying overbought/oversold conditions, especially in the turbulent times of Synthetic Index Markets.

-- Yes, you can combine both kinds of analysis.
-You also have news feeds and the economic calendar available on TradingView to stay up to date with events worldwide, affecting the market.
-These are things you can also take into consideration while performing technical analysis on your chart for a comprehensive view of the market.
+Yes, you can combine both kinds of analysis.
+You also have news feeds and the economic calendar available on TradingView to stay up to date with events worldwide that affect the market.